 Crete is the place to visit if you enjoy unbelievably beautiful beaches and really blue water.
 This year I visited Crete with a couple of friends, and we went on a beach-roadtrip from Chania.
-This was possible because we rented a car, but the Elafonassi and Balos beaches are a popular destination for organized one-day tours as well, so you don’t necessarily need a car to get there.
+This was possible because we rented a car, but the Elafonassi and Balos beaches are popular destinations for organized one-day tours as well, so you don’t necessarily need a car to get there.

 Elafonissi beach in Crete